 Alistir said: “Seal cutting is done now the same way it was first done in 2000BC by the Sumerians, Assyrians and Phoenicians with a lathe and a blade 4mm across.
 After each tiny cut it is then examined through an eyeglass before the next cut is made.
 It is incredibly painstaking work.

 “There are only a handful of people in the UK now with the tools or skills to do this and the Moderator’s Rings is a superb example of a dying art.
 Amethyst is quartz and is harder than steel, so is an incredibly difficult material to cut in this way

 “Nowadays this kind of engraving is done now by computer-guided lasers but in my opinion that is too perfect it doesn’t give the same unique look and feel of something like this, which is an example of true craftsmanship.”

 Alistir was asked to fit a “keeper’s ring” rather than cut the original to size because such changes can dramatically effect the lustre and quality of the gold.

-Issued on behalf of Alistir Wood Tait Antique and Fine Jeweller by the Holyrood Partnership.
+Issued on behalf of Alistir Wood Tait Antique and Fine Jeweller by the Holyrood PR.
 Further information from Scott Douglas on 07980 598762 or The Church of Scotland Press Office, tel 0131 225 5722

 NOTE TO EDITORS